2026 AMC8 Math Competition: Registration Timeline, Process, Exam Format, Syllabus & Preparation

 II.
 Exam Format & Eligibility

-Target Participants: Students in grade 8 or below, not exceeding 14.5 years old on the day of the exam[reference:8].
+Target Participants: Students in grade 8 or below, not exceeding 15.5 years old on the day of the exam[reference:8].
 The competition is open to students globally, with the China region including Hong Kong, Macau, and Taiwan[reference:9].

 Exam Structure: 25 multiple-choice questions, 40 minutes, total score 25 points (1 point for each correct answer, no deduction for incorrect or unanswered questions)[reference:10][reference:11].
 The test is bilingual (Chinese-English)[reference:12].

-Test Format: For 2026, the China region will offer both online and in-person test centers[reference:13][reference:14].
+Test Format: In the China region the AMC8 is offered both online (home-based) and in-person (on-campus); candidates may choose either[reference:13][reference:14].

 III.
 Registration Methods & Process